U.S. to end enhanced coronavirus screening of airline passengers arriving from overseas

 The screening announcement comes as the travel industry pushes to establish testing programs that will screen travelers for the virus before they fly.

-In a letter sent this week to three top Trump administration officials — Health and Human Services Secretary Alex Azar, acting homeland security secretary Chad Wolf and Transportation Secretary Elaine Chao — groups including Airlines for America, the U.S. Chamber of Commerce and the U.S. Travel Association said that a robust and reliable testing program could be key to restarting international travel.
+In a letter sent this week to three top Trump administration officials — Wolf, Health and Human Services Secretary Alex Azar and Transportation Secretary Elaine Chao — groups including Airlines for America, the U.S. Chamber of Commerce and the U.S. Travel Association said that a robust and reliable testing program could be key to restarting international travel.

 Noting that some governments have already begun putting pre-travel or post-arrival testing programs in place, the groups urged the U.S. government to follow suit, working closely with industry.